SixArm/mast-cell-help/topics/low-allergen-diet-foods-to-avoid/index.md

 # Low-allergen diet: foods to avoid

-For a low-allergen diet, here are foods to avoid or limit:
+For a low-allergen diet, here are items to avoid or limit:

 * Foods known to be common allergens, often referred to as the "big eight".
 These include milk, eggs, peanuts, tree nuts, soy, wheat, fish, and shellfish.